dianavile/Projects/README.md

 The Cards need to be shuffled on load or restart.
 2. __Matching Cards__:
 The Game need to know how to handle matched and unmatched cards.
-3. __Moves__:
-The Game displays the current number of moves a user has made.
+3. __Moves__: The Game displays the current number of moves a user has made.
-4. __Star Rating__:
-The game shows star rating system (1-3).
+4. __Star Rating__: The game shows star rating system (1-3).
 It reflects player’s performance based on number of moves.
-5. __The Timer__:
-When a player starts a game, a displayed timer starts.
+5. __The Timer__: When a player starts a game, a displayed timer starts.
 When player wins the game, timer stops.
-6. __Restart button__:
-The restart button allows player to reset the gameboard, timer and star rating system.
+6. __Restart button__: The restart button allows player to reset the gameboard, timer and star rating system.
-7. __A Congratulations Modal__:
+7. __A Congratulations Modal__: When player wins the game, a congratulations modal displays
-When player wins the game, a congratulations modal displays, including: time spend, star rating & play again button
+including: time spend, star rating & play again button

 ##  Game Requirements
 - A grid with 16 cards